Giorgia Campana

-Giorgia Campana (born 16 May 1995) is an Italian artistic gymnast.
-She competed for her country at the 2012 Summer Olympics.
+Giorgia Campana (born 16 May 1995) is an Italian former artistic gymnast.
+She competed for her country at the 2012 Summer Olympics and won a bronze medal in the team event at the 2012 European Championships.

-Senior career
+Gymnastics career

+Campana began gymnastics when she was seven years old.

 2011

 In May, Campana competed at the Italian Championships in Meda, Italy.
-She placed eighth in the all around competition with a score of 51.450.
+She placed eighth in the all-around competition with a score of 51.450.
 In October, Campana competed at the World Championships in Tokyo, Japan.
 She contributed scores of 13.533 on uneven bars and 13.700 on balance beam towards the Italian team's ninth-place finish.

 2012

 In March, Campana competed at the City of Jesolo Trophy in Jesolo, Italy.
-She contributed an all around score of 54.850 toward the Italian team's second-place finish.
+She contributed an all-around score of 54.850 toward the Italian team's second-place finish.
 In May, Campana competed at the European Championships in Brussels, Belgium.
 In the team final, she scored 14.233 on the uneven bars which helped the Italian team win the bronze medal.
 In June, Campana competed at the Italian Championships in Catania, Italy.
 In event finals, she won the gold medal on uneven bars with a score of 14.200.